3dpcc/PCGFormer/README.md

 ```
 The testing rusults can be found in `./results`

-local kNN Transformer is in transformer_pos.py and transformer.py.
+Local kNN-based Transformer module is in transformer_pos.py and transformer.py.
 The difference is whether there is a position embedding, the use of position embbeding at low bit rate points has better performance.
 It is recommended that you use transformer_pos.py.